saryazdi/Duckietown-Object-Detection-LFV/DuckietownObjectDetectionDataset.md

 ## Data Collection Procedure

-In duckietown, we see various different objects.
 In this work, we first identify most prominent objects.
-In the duckietown, we see duckies, duckiebots and cones on the road.
-To achieve this, we find useful logs containing all these obstacles.
-We preprocess these logs to get diverse set of frames with multiple obstacles.
+In Duckietown, we see duckies, duckiebots and traffic cones on the road.
+To begin our data collection procedure, we find all useful logs from <a href="http://logs.duckietown.org/">the Duckietown Logs Database</a> containing all these obstacles.
+We then preprocess these logs to get diverse set of frames with multiple obstacles.

-In these logs, there are older duckiebots with a lot of wiring around it.
-While new duckiebots are much cleaner with only battery visible.
-This made these both duckiebots visually very different from each other.
-Hence, to ensure robust detections, we additionally collect dataset for new duckiebots as well.
-In the final dataset, we have merged old and new duckiebots to ensure that we can detect both of them.
+In these logs, there are videos of older versions of duckiebots with lots of wirings on them.
+However, new duckiebots are much cleaner with only the battery visible.
+To ensure robust detections, we needed to capture this intra-class variation.
+Thus we collected our own logs containing the new duckiebots.
+In the final dataset, we have merged old and new duckiebots to ensure that we can detect both variations.

 <p align="center">
   <img src="https://github.com/saryazdi/Duckietown-Object-Detection-LFV/blob/master/gifs/datacollection.gif" alt="data collection">